A Letter to All Child Survivors

 The "Jesus Christ" of the group was nothing more than a cruel invention preached by evil leaders for the purpose of controlling those inside, making them afraid to ever leave.
-As a result, child survivor's spiritual foundation has been shattered and many of you probably feel that you cannot even attempt to rebuild it at this point.
-While some of you may wish that God were in your life, it may be almost impossible for you to grasp His love.
-Many of you were unloved and abused by your own parents and you find it inconceivable to think that there is a Heavenly Father that loves and values you for yourself, understands your pain and anger and will not demand that you get over it quickly.
+As a result, child survivors' spiritual foundation has been shattered and many of you probably feel that you cannot even attempt to rebuild it at this point.
+While some of you may wish that a God that loved you was in your life, it may be almost impossible for you to grasp that love.
+Many of you were unloved and abused by your own parents and you find it inconceivable to think that there could be a Heavenly Father that loves and values you for yourself, understands your pain and anger, and will not demand that you get over it quickly.

-When you were growing up, you were taught that "God" was someone way off up high that could only be reached through the leadership--and only if you were obedient.
+When you were growing up, you were taught that "God" was someone way off up high that could only be reached through the leadership--and only if you were obedient to everything they said.
 You were never taught that you could have a personal relationship with a God who loved you.
 The truth is there is a loving God who does not place false guilt, shame or fear on us.
-He gives unconditional love not because of anything we have done but because of what He has already done for us.
+Neither will He force Himself on anyone.
+He offers the free gift of eternal life and unconditional love not because of anything we do but because of what He has already done for us.
 Try to recognize the lies you were taught.
 A good article you may want to read is: Getting the Group Out of Us.

-"Abba" is a very intimate word for God and indicates trust as opposed to the formalism of legalism.
+"Abba" is a very intimate word for God as opposed to the formalism of legalism.
 It is the diminutive form used by small children in addressing their father.
-The love that this God has for His children is absolute and His desire is that we come to know Him so He can meet our deepest needs.
-There is nothing that can ever change or take away that deep love that He has for you.
+The deep love that the real God has is absolute and His desire is that we might come to know Him so He can meet our deepest needs, not force us to do something.
 You don't need to follow some ritual to pray to Him, or feel ashamed that He will be too angry to hear you.
 You can tell Him exactly how you feel from your heart and He will listen and understand.
 He is very near and cares for you.
-Nothing can compare with His love and grace.
+Nothing can compare with His love.
 He is the Friend that stays closer than a brother; the kind Shepherd that watches over His lambs.
-The more we know about Him, the more amazed we are at His love.
-But He will never push Himself on us.
+The more we know about Him, the more amazed we can be with His love and patience.

 The group never taught true grace.
 Instead the leader added works to grace, which is impossible.
 Growing up in this kind of false and heretical belief system only kept you striving needlessly to measure up, or discouraged you from even trying.
 The leader twisted the Scriptures so much that you were unable to comprehend the true grace of God and how He loves you unconditionally and accepts you wholeheartedly.
 This kind of relationship is based on love, not fear and knowing you are loved, accepted, and secure forever.
 It is understanding that your Heavenly Father (who is Love) does not see you in the condemning, punishing way that the group taught.
 It takes time to grasp these things, but once you do, you won't feel like you have to do something to earn God's love and acceptance, and you won't feel that you are to blame or that you have failed.

-There are also some reliable books available to help see how Armstrong's doctrines were false, heretical, eclectic beliefs.
+If you are interested, there are also some reliable books we list which help someone see how Armstrong's doctrines were false, eclectic beliefs.
 Two that proved helpful to me were, Armstrongism: The Worldwide Church of God Examined in the Searching Light of Scripture by Dr. Robert L. Sumner and Ambassadors of Armstrongism by Paul Benware. (see our Booklist for more).
-These books examine the major doctrines that HWA taught, and which Gerald Flurry and leaders of other authoritative splinter groups continue to proclaim, and can be helpful for you to refute Armstrongism.
+These books examine the major doctrines that HWA taught, and which leaders of other WCG splinter groups continue to proclaim, and can be helpful for you to refute Armstrongism.

-It takes much time and effort to uproot Herbert Armstrong's teachings and terrifying words.
-But it is possible to eventually see a different picture, a picture of the unconditional love of God in Jesus for you as His special child.
+It takes much time and effort to uproot false teachings especially those taught with fear and condemnation, but it is possible to eventually see a different picture.

 Renouncing your Past Group Involvement:

 Although this may be something that is easily overlooked, renouncing your involvement with the group is like drawing a line in the sand between your past and your future.
 It puts a separation in your mind that your past in the group is over, even though you still have to heal.
 It's being able to say you understand that this group you were raised in wasn't of God and was destructive.
 If you have come to see that God loves you, you may feel that you want someone to pray with you, or you may decide to pray by yourself.
-All you need to do is pray out loud and renounce your past involvement with the group and the leader's teachings.
-Additionally, ask in the name of Jesus, that He would break all harmful effects off from you that may have come down through your family as a result of WCG, PCG, or any harmful cult or occult involvement.
-Although this type of prayer should not be construed as a ritual that will bring quick healing, many have found this to be effective in becoming free of emotional ties with the group and in breaking spiritual and occult strongholds.
-If you're having difficulty praying during this time, reading Scriptures out loud is good, especially when you have fears or anxieties.
+If so, all you need to do is pray out loud and renounce your past involvement with the group and the leader's teachings, and ask God to break all harmful effects off from you that may have come down through your family as a result of the group you were in.
+Although this type of prayer should not be construed as a ritual that will bring quick healing, many have found this to be effective in becoming free of the emotional ties with the abusive group and in breaking spiritual and occult strongholds.
+If you're having difficulty praying during this time, reading scriptures out loud (if you're able) can be good, especially when you have fears or anxieties.

 Set Free From Your Past:

-Most of you have suffered deeply as a result of growing up in the Worldwide Church of God, Philadelphia Church of God, or other totalistic offshoot.
-You have a lifetime of losses to grieve and it will take much time to be able to integrate your experiences into the whole of your life.
-The healing journey is far from easy and fraught with ups and downs, but my prayer is that you will come to see your intrinsic worth and value as a child of God and that you will be realize the depth of the love of the true Jesus for you and how He will never leave you, nor cast you off.
+Most of you have suffered deeply as a result of growing up in the Worldwide Church of God, Philadelphia Church of God, or other totalistic, high demand offshoot.
+You have a lifetime of losses to grieve and it will take much time to be able to integrate your experiences into the whole of your life, and to be able to trust again.
+The healing journey is far from easy and fraught with ups and downs, but I pray that you will come to see your intrinsic worth and value as a unique individual and to realize the depth of the love of Jesus for you and how He will never leave you, nor cast you off.
 To be fully loved by Him is to be fully known, with no fear of rejection.
-May this true God of love bring light to your darkness, comfort for all your sorrows, and peace from the shadow of your past.
+May you receive comfort for all your sorrows, and peace from the shadow of your past.